lukstafi/ocaml-metal/README.md

 ## Installation

-### Prerequisites

-- macOS Ventura or newer (for Metal Shading Language version 3.2 or later)
+Note: the full functionality requires macOS Ventura or newer (for Metal Shading Language version 3.2 or later).
+Attempting to use unsupported functionality, like logging for MSL before 3.2, will cause non-graceful crashes.
-- OCaml 4.14 or later

 ### Installing from OPAM